gahokas/gahokas.github.io/grokking/producerConsumer.md

 * Object.wait() will throw an InterruptedException when notified or interruped by another thread.
 * Object.wait() will return normally when 10 seconds have expired

-and the tricky part: Object.wait() can return BEFORE being interruped or timing out, a spurious wakeup.
+* Object.wait() will return normally before 10 seconds have expired, due to spurious wakeup

 Exactly what spurious wakeups are and why they (rarely) occur is another topic, but we need to be aware of them.
 This adds complication to the implementation, because we need to check if Object.wait() is returning because it has timed out, or because a spurious wakeup has occurred.
-We need to keep track of how long the thread has slept, and when Object.wait() returns, if we have not slept long enough and there is still no objects on the Queue, we need to sleep more until 10 seconds has elapsed.
+We need to keep track of how long the thread has slept, and when Object.wait() returns, if we have not slept long enough and there are still no objects on the Queue, we need to sleep more until 10 seconds has elapsed.

 This leads to the complete implementation of our SharedQueue: